halolimat/SpExtor/README.md

 # SpExtor: Sparse Entity Extractor

-This is the implementation of the method in our COLING 2018 paper "A Practical Incremental Learning Framework For Sparse Entity Extraction".
+The implementation of the method in our COLING 2018 paper "A Practical Incremental Learning Framework For Sparse Entity Extraction".

 ## Slides
 [COLING 2018 Slides](https://link.hussein.space/SpExtor-Slides)